pfirsich/clipp/README.md

 ## To Do
 * Add a way to configure the name of a flag value in the help/usage string ("metavar" in Python's argparse).
 Make sure you can name multiple arguments differently.
-* Print default value in help text
+* Print default value in help text, but currently there is no good way to know that a default value has even been set.
+You can always put it in the help text yourself.
 * More Examples.
 I know I want more, but I am not sure what exactly I should add.
 Suggestions welcome.
 * Test for error message in tests where parsing fails
 * Add tests for help and usage
 * Add tests for subcommands
 * Be more systematic about testing.
 Ideally test every branch intentionally and not just try out random stuff.
-* Hex/Octal/Binary Numbers (though if you need them, you can add your own Value specialization)
+* Binary, octal and hex numbers? (though if you need them, you can add your own Value specialization)

 ## Nice Links
 These links were very helpful during development and I want to keep them, but I might as well put them in a publicly visible place.